 Natural Breast Augmentation

-What Is a Natural Breast Augmentation?
+Who is a Candidate for Natural Breast Augmentation?

 This procedure is ideal for women who have had children and their breasts were larger and now have begun to sag, leaving loss of fullness in the upper breast area.
 Also, patients that have previous breast implants and have had them removed can also benefit from this procedure.
 These clients have room in their breasts to accommodate the transferred fat.
 Younger patients with small breasts and no additional skin to a hold the transferred fat, are not good candidates for the procedure.
 We have treated younger patients with a suction breast device called the Brava system to create space to accommodate the fat.
 This added step works for highly motivated clients that want this procedure.